redhatryan/acs-hub-bootstrap/README.md

 4. Label the Hub cluster, `acs-hub`, with the label `acs-gitops=local.acs`.
 This triggers the GitOps policy we deployed in step #6 to deploy the bootstrap application pointing to the repo and path needed for this cluster, i.e.
 `local.acs`

+### Bootstrap Process - ACS Local

+The bootstrap process, encapsulated in the `bootstrap-acs-local.sh` script, is as follows:

+1. Locally, on the newly provisioned ACS server, install secrets needed for bootstrapping ACS from the ACM hub after running the `bootstrap-acs-remote.sh` script.

 At this point the GitOps operator on the RHACM hub deploys everything the ACS Hub cluster requires including storage, operators, etc as well as other ACS components.
 In particular, the components that the script deployed (Hub + Policies) have